 3/ Provide a Butterfly Maternity Ward

 Monarchs are the only butterflies that will lay eggs on milkweed plants, but it is not because they like this plant more than any other.
 It’s simply a matter of availability for these scarce creatures!
-While many females lay their Developing Stage OffSPring female Butterfly Eggs throughout various types host-plants at home and abroad (even though some may drop them), there have been studies done which showmonarch Butterflies prefer nectar sources .
+While many females lay their Developing Stage of spring female Butterfly Eggs throughout various types of host plants at home and abroad (even though some may drop them), there have been studies done which show monarch Butterflies prefer nectar sources.

 4/ Give Them a Hangout

-Butterflies, like most creatures in the animal kingdom prefer to live their lives out.
-They need a safe space where they can hide from predators and stay warm during winter months when it’s too cold for them be outside resting on tree branches or upheld plants without some kind of shelter over head–and that includes homes with butterfly houses!
-A new study shows these beautiful insects are more attracted towards natural environments such as hollow logs; cracks within stone walls/stairs etc., which give butterflies ample room (among other things) while also providing protection against bad weather conditions at night time.
+Butterflies, like most creatures in the animal kingdom, prefer to live their lives out.
+They need a safe space where they can hide from predators and stay warm during winter months when it’s too cold for them to be outside resting on tree branches or upheld plants without some kind of shelter overhead–and that includes homes with butterfly houses!
+A new study shows these beautiful insects are more attracted towards natural environments such as hollow logs, cracks within stone walls/stairs, etc., which give butterflies ample room (among other things) while also protecting bad weather conditions at night.

 5/ Create a Spot for Sunbathing